 Introduction to Pickerington, Ohio

 Pickerington, Ohio, in Fairfield county, is 14 miles E of Columbus, Ohio.
-The city, which is in the Columbus metropolitan area, has a population of 9,792.
+The city is in the Columbus metropolitan area.

 Before the white settlers, natives like the Wyandottes, the Shawnees and Mingos lived in the area of the present Violet Township.
 The first settler arrived in Pickerington 1808.
 In 1815, Abraham Pickering laid out the earliest plat of old Pickerington.
 The city's name was kept in honor of Abraham Pickering in 1827.
 It was basically an agricultural and dairy community for many years, but it became an incorporated city in 1991.